lucashtm/find-todos/README.md

 # Find TODOs

-Find TODO comments added by an author to a branch.
+Find TODO line comments added by an author to a branch.

 ## Arguments
 - `-n` Author.
 Defaults to the one set in the current git configuration (`git config user.name`)